Aga Khan Gold Cup: After independence (1975–1982)

 The nine-month long liberation war of Bangladesh devastated the region.
 There was widespread genocide and most of the Bengali football players had to flee to Calcutta (West Bengal, India) to save their lives.
 There they formed a team called Shadhin Bangla Football Team, under the leadership of Dhaka Mohammedan captain Zakaria Pintoo.
 Also included in the side was the budding striker Kazi Salahuddin, who became the greatest footballer from Bangladesh.
 On 28 April, 2008, he was elected as the president of Bangladesh Football Federation (BFF).
 Back in 1971, the Shadhin Bangla team had played a number of exhibition games against different teams of West Bengal to increase the support for the independence of Bangladesh.
 After the war, the authorities gradually tried to rebuild the infrastructure of football.
 The First Division League restarted in 1973, and in 1975, the authorities were ready to restart the Aga khan Gold Cup.
-Raj-Vithi F.C. of Thailand, and the FC Punjab Police team from India were among the foreign participants.
+Raj-Vithi of Thailand and the FC Punjab Police team from India were among the foreign participants.
 However, the political situation of Dhaka became very volatile, forcing the organizers to abandon the event.
 In November 1976, Penang FC, Malaysia took on Dhaka Mohammedan in the final.
 The black and whites where the First Division champions, and their supporters were hoping for a double.
 However, the one-sided final saw Penang win 3–0.
 Shukor Salleh dominated the midfield, and both the Bakar brothers, Isa Bakar and Ali Bakar got in the scoresheet.
 The Iranian club from Sepidrood Rasht lifted the 1977/78 season trophy, defeating an AIFF XI 3–0 in the final.